pydantic/pydantic/docs/concepts/models.md

 of the resultant model instance will conform to the field types defined on the model.

 !!! note
-    The use of the terms "parse" and "validation" within Pydantic's context has been a source of confusion.
+    The use of the terms "parse" and "validate" within Pydantic's context has been a source of confusion.
-    While these terms were previously used interchangeably, moving forward, we aim to exclusively employ "validation", with "parse" reserved specifically for discussions related to [JSON parsing](../concepts/json.md).
+    While these terms were previously used interchangeably, moving forward, we aim to exclusively employ "validate", with "parse" reserved specifically for discussions related to [JSON parsing](../concepts/json.md).

     The potential confusion arises from the fact that, strictly speaking, Pydantic's primary focus